CS3219-AY2223S1/cs3219-project-ay2223s1-g22/project-report/README.md

 ### Socket.IO for matching-service

+#### Abstraction layer on top of WebSockets

-Socket.IO is built on top of the WebSocket protocol and provides additional guarantees like fallback to HTTP long-polling or automatic reconnection.
+Socket.IO is built on top of the WebSocket protocol and provides additional guarantees like fallback to HTTP long-polling and automatic reconnection.

 #### Receiving acknowledgment